abangfarhan/abangfarhan.github.io/_posts/2024-01-07-library-database-design-project.md

 ## Conclusion

 In this report, I have outlined a database design and implementation for an e-library application.
 The design I have provided should solve most of the application's requirements and needs.
 Moreover, the implementation for the database has also been demonstrated, along with the ERD, SQL syntax implementation, and a Python script to populate the database with dummy data.
-Lastly, I have also demonstrated some SQL queries that would be useful or interesting to answers.
+Lastly, I have also demonstrated some SQL queries that would be useful or interesting to answer.

 ## References